The Battle of Little Bighorn

 Interesting Facts

-• Carved by glaciers more than 10,000 years ago, Flathead Lake is the largest freshwater lake between the Mississippi River and the Pacific Ocean.
-It is 28 miles long, between 5 and 15 miles wide and encompasses nearly 200 square miles.
+Carved by glaciers more than 10,000 years ago, Flathead Lake is the largest freshwater lake between the Mississippi River and the Pacific Ocean.
+It is 28 miles long, 5 to 15 miles wide and covers nearly 200 square miles.

-• The world’s first International Peace Park was established in 1932 when Glacier National Park in Montana and Waterton Lakes National Park in Alberta, Canada, were combined.
-In 1995, UNESCO listed the two parks as a joint World Heritage Site for their diverse and plentiful plant and wildlife species, and outstanding scenery.
+The world’s first international peace park was established in 1932 when Glacier National Park in Montana and Waterton Lakes National Park in Alberta, Canada, were combined.
+In 1995, UNESCO listed the two parks as a joint World Heritage site for their diverse and abundant plant and wildlife species and outstanding scenery.

-• The coldest temperature in the 48 contiguous states ever recorded was -70 degrees Fahrenheit in Rogers Pass on January 20, 1954.
-In January of 1972, Loma, Montana, broke the national record for the greatest temperature change within a 24-hour period by recording a 103-degree climb from -54 degrees Fahrenheit to 49 degrees Fahrenheit.
+The coldest temperature ever recorded in the 48 contiguous states was minus 70 degrees Fahrenheit in Rogers Pass on January 20, 1954.
+In January 1972, Loma, Montana, broke the national record for the greatest 24-hour temperature change, with a 103-degree jump from minus 54 to 49 degrees Fahrenheit.

-• Eleven tribal nations live on seven Indian reservations in Montana.
-A twelfth tribe, the Little Shell Band of Chippewa, lives within the state without its own land.
+Eleven tribal nations live on seven reservations in Montana.
+A 12th tribe, the Little Shell Band of Chippewa, lives within the state without its own land.